Digital-Grinnell/dlad-blog/content/posts/087-rebuilding-isle-ld-again.md

 {{% /annotation %}}

 ## Step 12: Ingest Sample Objects

+{{% annotation %}}
+Since my new local instance of ISLE includes the use of my `DG-FEDORA portable (USB stick) repository`, there was no need for me to execute the steps outlined in this section.
+Instead, I followed the update guidance provided in [DG-FEDORA: A Portable FEDORA Repository](https://static.grinnell.edu/blogs/McFateM/posts/046-dg-fedora-a-portable-object-repository/).

+After following the aforementioned blog post my repository containing more than 120 objects was visible, as expected.

+_Digital.Grinnell_'s home page "view" is somewhat complex and requires some attention before it will function properly.
+Guidance to update/configure the `dg7 Collection View` is provided in [Updating DG's Collection Views](https://static.grinnell.edu/blogs/McFateM/posts/068-updating-dgs-collection-views/) and I followed that guidance to ensure that our new local ISLE instance was behaving properly.

+Following this critical update I'm pleased to report that [https://dg.localdomain](https://dg.localdomain) appears to be working perfectly!
+{{% /annotation %}}

 It is recommended that end users migrating their sites opt to either import sample objects from their non-ISLE Production Fedora servers or use the following below: